hizpace/LetsCode--Leetcode-Challenge/README.md

 Hello Everyone, I'm Hizan

 This repo is for a leetcode challenge I'm part of.
-The main intent of this challenge is to solve leetcode problems and be consistent in it along with like minded peers
+The main intent of this challenge is to solve leetcode problems and remain consistent along with like minded peers